mluyun/robotframework-toolkit/README.md

 2. Run via Powershell (Run as Administrator).
 3. Execute "powershell -ExecutionPolicy Bypass -f .\rf-toolkit.ps1"

-If Chrome, Firefox and Edge browsers are installed on your local machine, RF-Toolkit.Robottests should pass.
+If Chrome, Firefox and Edge browsers are installed on your local machine, robotframework-toolkit.robottests should pass.
 <hr><br>

 | Tools | Version |